-As seen in Table 2 and the subsequent heterogeneity analysis of Tables 3-9, risk-taking under equity was greater than that under debt, with the effect evident in every sub-group used in the heterogeneity analysis.
+As seen in Table 2 and the subsequent heterogeneity analysis, risk-taking under equity was greater than that under debt, with the effect evident in every sub-group used in the heterogeneity analysis.
 While this provides strong evidence for the effects, in this section I present further robustness checks by investigating second-round decisions and order effects.